The Story of

 August of 1993, REDEEMED Community Outreach was incorporated as a 501 (c) (3) nonprofit organization.
 Its founder is Sister DeBorah Williams.
 She knew that five factors had to be put in place for the REDEEMED projects to make an impact in the community.
-These five factors include the following: providing Outreach, Resources, Education, Economic Development, Employment, Empowerment, and Mentorship programs.
+These five factors include the following: providing Outreach, Resources, Education, Economic Development, Employment, Entrepreneurship, and Mentorship programs.

 Thus, the name R.E.D.E.E.M.E.D Projects was born.

 REDEEMED is a grassroots, faith-based nonprofit.
-We are committed to improving environmental health and providing sustainable eternities, a safe place to live and work providing food, housing, clothes and job training to the community.
-This endeavor began by developing co-operative gardens, a farmer’s market, and fruit orchards right where we live.
+We are committed to improving environmental health and providing sustainable eternities, a safe place to live and work providing food, housing, clothes and job training also Court ordered community service This endeavor began by building co-operative gardens, community gardens a farmer’s market, fruit orchards open to the public right where we live.
 They have been built inside adopted parks and on abandoned lots to replace drug infested and abandoned properties.
 The outreach introduces agribusiness and entrepreneurship to residents to HELP create generational wealth to sustain their own lives!

 Evangelist Sister DeBorah Williams,

 Founder of REDEEMED Projects

-The Mother Clyde Memorial West End Garden was birthed from REDEEM Outreach projects.
-Several projects were targeted for three populations: housing the Homeless, job training for the Unemployed, feeding the Hungry in low-income families.
-Master Gardener Sister DeBorah teaches these-populations agriculture, agri-business, urban farming and life skills.
-Since then, REDEEMED Projects has formed four additional annual projects:
+The Mother Clyde Memorial West End Garden was birthed from REDEEMED Outreach projects.
+Several projects were targeted for three populations: housing the Homeless, job training for the Unemployed, feeding the Hungry and low-income families.
+Master Gardener ,Evangelist Sister DeBorah teaches these-populations agri-business, urban farming and life skills.
+Since then, The REDEEMED Projects has formed four additional annual projects:

 • West End Farmers Market ATL

-The 30 years of services that REDEEMED has provided for the West End Community and have culminated in numerous awards and accolades including:
+The 30 years of services that REDEEMED has provided for the West End Community and Metro Atl has culminated in numerous awards and accolades including:

 • National Night Out (NHW) 2010 All-Star Award

-• Atlanta Community Tool Bank Inaugural Legacy Builder
+• Atlanta Tool Bank Inaugural Legacy Builder Award 2011

 • City of Atlanta Chief’s Award for Zone 4 2012